pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/01_Inheritance.md

 > what consequences it might have when the parent class is changed from `Pimcore\Model\Object\Concrete` to something else.

-In order to maintain all Pimcore functionalities, it has to be ensured that the special class used in the example above extends `Pimcore\Model\Object\Concrete` and that it's methods don't override and clash in unexpected ways with existing methods of `Pimcore\Model\Object\Concrete` or any magic functions of `Pimcore\Model\Object\Concrete` or it's parent classes.
+In order to maintain all Pimcore functionalities, it has to be ensured that the special class used in the example above extends `Pimcore\Model\Object\Concrete` and that its methods don't override and clash in unexpected ways with existing methods of `Pimcore\Model\Object\Concrete` or any magic functions of `Pimcore\Model\Object\Concrete` or its parent classes.
 </div>

 ### Hooks available when using class inheritance